mahadirazib/easy-watermark/README.md

 # Easy watermark
 This software can be used for bulk watermark/logo apply on images.
+See the tutorial video for more clarification.